-You've never actually repaired or patched drywall yourself, but how hard can it be, right?
-In reality, patching a hole in sheet rock is a pretty simple repair, if you know what you're doing.
-But the flipside of that is that if you don't know what you're doing, it is also a pretty simple repair to majorly mess up.
+You've never actually repaired or patched drywall yourself, you might be thinking, 'But how hard can it be, right?'
+In reality, patching a hole in sheet rock truly IS a simple repair—if you know what you're doing.
+However, the flipside of that is that if you don't know what you're doing, this 'simple' repair can turn into a disaster.

 Most of the tools that you will need to repair the walls in your Charleston rental property should already be in your DIY toolbox.
 You probably will still have to go shopping for the project supplies.
 Because this is such a common repair/maintenance chore, it's okay if you buy a little bit more than you need this time but.
 You'll definitely need all these things again in the future.

-- putty knives – 3 inch, 6 inch, and 8 inch widths
+- Putty knives (3 inch, 6 inch, and 8 inch widths)

-- inside-corner knife
+- Inside-corner knife

-- utility knife
+- Utility knife

-- drywall saw
+- Drywall saw

-- hand sander
+- Hand sander

-- nail bar
+- Nail bar

 - 4' x 8' sheet of drywall

-- short length scrap board for furring, 1" x 4" or smaller
+- Short length scrap board for furring, 1" x 4" or smaller

-- mesh tape
+- Mesh tape

-- paper tape
+- Paper tape

-- drywall nails and screws
+- Drywall nails and screws

-- elastic crack coating
+- Elastic crack coating.

-If you are not used to working with drywall, you might be surprised to find out how heavy just one sheet is.
-A 4' x 8' piece of sheet rock weighs more than 54 pounds.
+If you are not used to working with drywall, you might be surprised to find out how heavy just one sheet is: A 4' x 8' piece of sheet rock weighs more than 54 pounds.
 While that doesn't sound very heavy, it is heavy enough to tweak your back if you're not careful when you lift it—and heavy enough to possibly hurt you if it falls over on top of you.
 Get help if you need it to manipulate the drywall.

-Project #1 – Fill in Nail Holes
+Project #1: Fill in Nail Holes

 Obviously, having your potential tenants seeing amateurish irregularities when they come to view your Charleston rental property is not something that you want happening.

-- A good tip is to apply the mud in a cross-pattern and apply two coats, letting the first coat dry before putting on the second.
+- A good tip is to apply the mud in a cross-shaped pattern and apply two coats, letting the first coat dry before putting on the second.

 Make sure that you scrape off any excess compound after the application.
 This will save you considerable time after the second coat dries and you are ready to sand.

-When the second coat is dry, sand the entire surface where the compound was spread, using a fine-grit sanding block or sandpaper.
+- When the second coat is dry, sand the entire surface where the compound was spread, using a fine-grit sanding block or sandpaper.

-Project #2 – Patch a Hole
+Project #2: Patch a Hole

-This is the type of repair job that you are going to need to do when someone has knocked or punched a hole (or worse – holes) in the drywall of the home's interior.
+This is the type of repair job that you are going to need to do when someone has knocked or punched a hole (or worse, holes) in the drywall of the home's interior.

-Using the utility knife or the drywall saw, carefully cut out the damaged wall section, according to the stencil that you made from the patch.
+- Using the utility knife or the drywall saw, carefully cut out the damaged wall section, according to the stencil that you made from the patch.

 IMPORTANT: Take extra care when you cut near wires or outlets.
 If the cavity between your interior walls is thin, make sure that you do not punch through the other side.

 - Place them on the inside of the hole and use the drill to attach them to the inside face of the wall.

-Insert the patch into the hole and attach it to the furring strips.
-Some people like to attach the patch with drywall mud and some people like to use screws.
+- Some people like to attach the patch with drywall mud and some people like to use screws.
 In actuality, there is no reason why you can't use both.

 IMPORTANT: Make sure that there are no large gaps around the patch.
 Because you used the patch as a stencil, that shouldn't be a problem.

 - Typically, you will start with your largest putty knife and transition to the smaller knives for the fine touches.

-After the compound has dried, you're ready to sand the area smooth.
+- After the compound has dried, you're ready to sand the area smooth.
 When the patched area is virtually indistinguishable to the touch, you will be able to apply primer and repaint the wall.